Kitware/CMake/Help/command/project.rst

   Call the ``project()`` command near the top of the top-level ``CMakeLists.txt``, but *after* calling :command:`cmake_minimum_required`.
-  It is important to establish version and policy settings before invoking other commands whose behavior they may affect.
+  It is important to establish version and policy settings before invoking other commands whose behavior they may affect and for this reason the ``project()`` command will issue a warning if this order is not kept.
   See also policy :policy:`CMP0000`.